jpaulet/comunitas/FINAL/README.md

 ## After the Hackathon

-We plan to keep the development of the Communitas project starting with demo projects in our zone but also targetting other people to join & start building new DAOs arround the world, where people could join, fund, archieve a common goal and work together with a reliable binding contract deployed on the Blockchain & grow the project to become a new standard of project development, either for individuals, NGO's or communities.
+We plan to keep the development of the Commūnitās project starting with demo projects in our zone but also targetting other people to join & start building new DAOs arround the world, where people could join, fund, archieve a common goal and work together with a reliable binding contract deployed on the Blockchain & grow the project to become a new standard of project development, either for individuals, NGO's or communities.